Code-Institute-Submissions/ConRdav-CI-PP5-BucketList_OctResub/README.md

 After that they can access their profile page where they can prefill billing information and order history.
 ![profile](assets/images/profile.png)
 #### Admin
-The admin can add adventures and excursion.
+The admin can add adventures and excursions.
 ![add adventures](assets/images/add_adventure.png)
 ![add excursion](assets/images/add_excursion.png)
 The admin can view contact enquiries in the front end through their admin dropdown on the navigation bar.